Grape-Labs/grape-drive/README.md

 # Grape Drive | Getting Started

-- Using Shadow Drive, we took a small dive to make a UI dubbed Grape Drive
+- Grape Drive, is a quick dive to make a simple UI utilizing Shadow Drive

 Pending to be completed
 - Update file